SUworkshops/genomics22/index.md

 </p>

 <p>
-This workshop in collaboration with  <a href="https://www.sabanciuniv.edu/en">Sabanci University</a> will be conducted on Saturdays 9:00 am to 4:00 pm TRT (UTC+3) for 7 weeks, starting from January 15 to March 7 2022.
+This workshop in collaboration with  <a href="https://www.sabanciuniv.edu/en">Sabanci University</a> will be conducted on Saturdays 9:00 am to 4:00 pm TRT (UTC+3) for 7 weeks, starting from January 15 to February 26 2022.
 </p>

 <p>